 What Changed

-Alignment with EU's 18th sanctions package (adopted 18 July 2025) and additional Belarus-specific measures, targeting Belarus's involvement in Russia's war against Ukraine.
+- - Alignment with EU's 18th sanctions package (adopted 18 July 2025) and additional Belarus-specific measures, targeting Belarus's involvement in Russia's war against Ukraine.

-- Immediately screen client portfolios, transactions, and assets against updated SECO sanctions lists for Belarus (and cross-reference Russia lists)
+- Immediately screen client portfolios, transactions, and assets against updated SECO sanctions lists for Belarus (and cross-reference Russia lists).

-- Report all affected business relationships to SECO promptly; conduct parallel GwG AML checks and file SARs if suspicions persist
+- Report all affected business relationships to SECO promptly; conduct parallel GwG AML checks and file SARs if suspicions persist.

 Key Dates

-29 October 2025 - Swiss Federal Council decides to align and amends SR 946.231.116.9.
+- Swiss Federal Council decides to align and amends SR 946.231.116.9

-30 October 2025 - New provisions enter into force.
+- New provisions enter into force

 Compliance Impact